-'''

-Switch(config)# a?
+Switch(config)# a Switch(config)# a ?

 access-list Add an access list entry

 administrator Administrator account setting

-arp Set a static ARP entry
+arp Set a static ARP entrv

-'''

 Tab This tab key helps you to input the command quicker.
 If there is only one available command in the next, clicking on tab key can help to finish typing soon.